-The valley where the tiny town of Watrous stands today has long been a resting and meeting place, beginning with the indigenous tribes of the area.
-Located in a valley where the Sapello and Mora Rivers meet, the Plains Tribes, including the Comanche, Kiowa, Apache, and Ute, often met to trade with the Puebloans.
-The site, known as La Junta de los Rios Mora y Sapello, meaning The Juncture of the Mora and Sapello Rivers, was a perfect gathering place as it was filled with cottonwoods, good grass, and water from the rivers.
+The valley where the tiny town of Watrous, New Mexico, stands today has long been a resting and meeting place, beginning with the indigenous tribes of the area.
+Located in a valley at the Sapello and Mora Rivers’ conjunction, the Plains Tribes, including the Comanche, Kiowa, Apache, and Ute, often met to trade with the Puebloans.
+The site, known as La Junta de los Rios Mora y Sapello, meaning “The Juncture of the Mora and Sapello Rivers,” was a perfect gathering place, as it was filled with cottonwoods, good grass, and water from the rivers.
 It later became a meeting place for sheepherders from Las Vegas, Mora, and other places in the regions.
 It was a campsite for Comancheros, Native Americans, and Spanish/Mexican settlers.

 Under Spanish rule of what is now the southwestern United States, the Spanish banned international trade of all kinds.
 When Mexico gained its independence from Spain in 1821, the Mexicans lifted these sanctions.
 Traders in the neighboring United States rejoiced because the western territory contained a wealth of resources and goods produced by Indian Tribes and Mexican artisans.
 After the Santa Fe Trail opened to trade in 1821, many small towns and trading posts began to spring up along the route as commerce between the United States and Mexico boomed.

 Around 1835, an Englishman named James Boney, who was also known as Santiago Bone, and several others first established a town in the area after the Mexican government made them a land grant.
 At that time, the small settlement was simply called La Junta.
 Boney, his Mexican wife, and several children lived here until the early 1840s, when he was killed in an Indian attack.
 By 1846, Boney’s family abandoned the valley, and nothing of this first settlement remains today.